turi-code/userguide/model_parameter_search/models.md

 ### Tuning a GraphLab Create model

-Let's grab the Iris dataset, rename the final column to be 'target', and create a random train/test split.
+First of all, let's grab the Iris dataset, rename the final column to be 'target', and create a random train/test split.
 ```
 import graphlab as gl
 url = 'https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data'